The Best Outdoor Dog Repellent to Keep Dogs Out of Your Garden

 Alternatively, you can plant flowers or bushes with prickly thorns, such as roses.
 Pets dislike the thorns as much as we do.

 While many of the plants dogs hate will simply deter them from going near them, other plants can be harmful to their health.
-Make sure your plants are pet-safe by checking out these 50 Dangerous Garden Plants for Pets.
+Check out these 50 Dangerous Garden Plants for Pets to ensure your plants are safe.

 4. Blood Meal

 Mix blood meal into your soil for another smelly solution for dogs in the flowerbed.
 Pets' sensitive noses will seek less offensive air.
-Just like orange peels and coffee grounds, blood meal also works as a great fertilizer.
+Like orange peels and coffee grounds, blood meal is a great fertilizer.

 5. Stones